scottcunningham/scottcunningham.github.io/work.md

 ### April 2015 – March 2017, various remote locations (mostly London)

-Infrastructure Engineer, working in close collaboration with developer teams to promote a DevOps culture.
-Working with Terraform, Puppet, Ansible and others to “automate all the things”.
+Working on building the company's infrastructure and tooling in close collaboration with developer teams with tools like Terraform, Puppet, Ansible and others to “automate all the things”.

 ---